Update: The University of Maryland at College Park removed William "Tony" Rivera from teaching today after the publication of this article:

 Editor’s note: The Chronicle has changed the names of students with asterisks next to their names due to the sensitive nature of their stories.
 This story is the first of two that describes how Duke handled allegations of sexual harassment against a professor.
 The second story is about how power dynamics and other systemic forces delayed the reporting of sexual harassment in this case.

 Last semester, Duke found a professor responsible for violating its sexual harassment policy.
-Now, he’s at the Maryland, where he will be teaching a course next Fall.
+Now, he’s at the University of Maryland, where he will be teaching a course next Fall.
 His supervisor there was not aware that he violated the harassment policy at Duke until The Chronicle contacted him.

 In an Office of Institutional Equity investigation, multiple current and former students and staff made sexual harassment allegations against William “Tony” Rivera, former visiting professor with the Social Science Research Institute and director of the Laboratory for Unconventional Conflict Analysis and Simulation (LUCAS).
 The allegations documented in the OIE sexual harassment report obtained by The Chronicle include making sex-related jokes—such as jokes about genitalia, performing oral sex and the size of his penis—and engaging in “unwelcome conduct of a sexual nature.”